 The American Institute of Stress claims that 12% of employees call in sick due to job stress.
 It stands to reason that if everyone is operating at their best health, they are going to be more focused on work.

 An aspect that greatly benefits workers’ mental health is the sense of security.
 A common concern of employees is their cyber-security at the workspace.
 To dispel any worries they may have (as well as protect your own business data!), one can employ dedicated team security solutions such as VPN for teams.
+This safety measure is particularly necessary for employees who work remotely and might use insecure internet connections, so make sure to provide appropriate VPN services for Windows or iOS operating systems

 It is highly recommended to initiate fitness groups or provide discounts on the subscription at local gyms.
 The same emphasis has to be made on mental health as well to reap benefits.